 Express Yourself Through Your Lips

 I have the most fun with lipsticks!
 You can always tell my mood through the lipstick i’m wearing!
 It’s the one makeup piece that can transform your day look, help you to ‘fake it’ and really take your look up a notch.
 I’m a big MAC fan and very rarely stray away from their lipsticks because I love how intense the colours are.
 My current faves include Velvet Teddy, a soft matte brown (Kylie Jenner worthy) and my trusted classic, Amplified, a subtle yet warm purple tone which can work as a day or night lipstick.
 When a makeup artist told me recently that ‘every girl has their perfect red’, I clung to the idea and hunted down my so-called perfect match.
 I found mine in Red Rock by MAC, which I wear mostly if I’m wearing a red outfit or if feeling the sultry look with soft, smoky eyes.

 Lengthen Those Lashes

 I’m a firm believer that makeup doesn’t define who we are, nor does it determine your level of confidence.
-Makeup is a personal choice and every one’s reason for wearing is different to others.
-There are days when I go makeup free (Sunday chillax day) because I don’t care for the potential looks I might get and I want my face to have a breather from the products I use.
-Long gone are those days covering my face when all I want to do is step outside the front door and feel a breeze on my natural skin.
+Makeup is a personal choice and every one’s reason for wearing it, is different to others.
+There are days when I go makeup free (Sunday chillax day) because its important to allow time for your skin to breathe.
+Long gone are those days where I wouldn’t leave the house with a face with full coverage.
 For me, makeup is simply a form of expression, I feel great wearing it, just as I do when I leave the house without it.
 The only difference now, is that I give myself a choice, something I never thought I’d ever be brave enough to do…